Subiaco

 — No problem, I will make you some.

-La Captive was sung by Mademoiselle Vernet, the director’s daughter, with piano accompaniment, and became an instant hit: soon almost everybody at the Villa Medici was singing it, including the servants!
+The song was first performed at the Villa Medici by Louise Vernet, to whom an early version was dedicated late in 1832; it turned out to be an instant success — almost everybody at the Villa Medici was singing it, including the servants (CG nos.
+261, 263, 265-7).
 On his return to Paris, Berlioz developed and orchestrated the song, but it only reached its final form in 1848.

 A panoramic view of Subiaco